livetru2u/cloud-security-elk-stack-on-azure/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  -- Beats in Use
+- Target Machines
-  -- Machines Being Monitored
+- Beats In Use
-- How to Use the Ansible Build
+- Using the Playbook

 ### Description of the Topology